 Follow the progress of the construction site in Elstal - live and in fast motion.

-Demolition work began in late 2018.
-One major challenge was the bunker, with its concrete ceiling over 1.6 metres thick.
+The demolition work, begun at the end of 2018, is about to be completed by October 2019.
 In the spirit of sustainable development, crushed pieces of concrete recovered from the demolition will be reused in the new construction.
 After preparing the site, the new construction is set to begin in 2020 with the creation of the first excavation, base plate and underground car park.